-WLAN must l be activated l in the pro duct WPS must be activated a n the route er.
+WLAN must be activated l in the pro duct.
+WPS must be e activated c on the route er.

-- 1. Open the user interface (see Section 8.1, page 51). - 2.
+- 1. Open the user interface (see Section 8.1, page 52). - 2.
 Log in as Installer. - 3.
-Start the installation assistant (see Section 8.5, page 60). - 4.
+Start the installation assistant (see Section 8.5, page 61). - 4.
 Select Network configuration. - 5.
-Select WPS for WLAN network button in the WLAN tab. - 6.
-Select Activate WPS. - 7.
-Select Save and next and exit the installation assistant. - The WPS function is activated and the automatic connection to the network can be established.
+Select WPS for WLAN network button in the WLAN tab. - Select Activate WPS. - 7.
+Select Save and next and exit the installation assistant. - The WPS function is activated and the automatic connection to the network can be established